Sumac: Traditional medicinal use

-Sumac was used as a treatment for several different ailments in medieval medicine, primarily in Middle Eastern and South Asian countries (where sumac was more readily available than in Europe).
+Sumac was used as a treatment for several different ailments in medieval medicine, primarily in West, Central and South Asian countries (where sumac was more readily available than in Europe).
 An 11th-century shipwreck off the coast of Rhodes, excavated by archeologists in the 1970s, contained commercial quantities of sumac drupes.
 These could have been intended for use as medicine, as a culinary spice, or as a dye.
 A clinical study showed that dietary sumac decreases the blood pressure in patients with hypertension and can be used as adjunctive treatment.

 Other uses

 Some beekeepers use dried sumac bobs as a source of fuel for their smokers.

 Sumac stems also have a soft pith in the center that is easily removed to make them useful in traditional Native American pipemaking.
 They were commonly used as pipe stems in the northern United States.

 Dried sumac wood fluoresces under long-wave ultraviolet radiation.